 The easiest way to check if you have too much oil on your engine is by inspecting the dipstick.
 The dipstick is found in most cars with an exemption of some exotic car models.
 It has a yellow handle and contains low and right marks to show if your vehicle has a little, too much, or the right amount of oil.

 It is essential to check the oil level frequently, especially after an oil change.
 Some indicators will suggest you have an oil overfill problem, like a burning smell, blue exhaust smoke, and a high reading on your air pressure gauge.
 If your engine starts running coarsely or the check engine light turns on, there could be extra oil in contact with the spark plugs, and it may cause a misfire.

 Can I pour water on my engine to cool it down?

 Engine overheating can be caused by several factors like damaged radiators, cooling fans, low oil levels, malfunctioning thermostats e.t.c.
 Overheating is one of the most prevalent issues drivers face all the time.
 The car’s thermostat is designed to keep the coolant from entering the engine unless it is warmed up.

 A faulty thermostat will prevent the coolant from flowing at the right time, thereby causing overheating.
+Other cooling system components can also trigger issues like in the case of water pump failure symptoms since pressurized coolant can’t reach the engine.
 Low oil level is also a common cause of an overheated engine.
 The oil is responsible for keeping moving parts of your vehicle running smoothly.
 If there is a drop in the oil level, it can cause overheating.

 Many factors can cause your engine to overheat, but you should try to avoid pouring water on your engine.
 Pouring water on your engine can help to bring the temperature down.
 However, there will be a massive difference between the inside and outside temperature of the engine.